-These days, getting verified on social media platforms is equivalent to gaining publishing guest posts and getting backlinks to establish authority and be considered a thought leader in any industry.
+These days, getting verified on social media platforms is equivalent to publishing guest posts and getting backlinks to establish authority.
 With so many fake accounts being created, especially for celebrities, influencers, and large brands on Instagram, that blue checkmark symbol is considered a badge of verification and is a coveted status symbol for many.

 Table of Contents: